SoftUni-Internal/interactive-content/EN/03-Workshop-ExpressJS-Templating/00-Problem.md

 **imageUrl**: string

-**difficultyLevel**: number
+**difficultyLevel**: integer

 - **Storage**

-Store the cubes inside `/config/database.json`
+Store the cubes inside the `/config/database.json` file.

-It is not a good practice, but as this is not the focus of this project, you can do it like this for now.
+It is not a good practice, but we can work like that for now.

-In a later workshop, you will learn how to connect to and work with an actual database.
+In the following workshops, you will learn how to connect to and work with an actual database.

 [/slide]